-- 2.5.1 Directors and employees of the AEI Group must not engage in short-term or speculative dealing in AEI securities. - 2.5.2 Directors and employees of the AEI Group participating in an equity-based executive incentive plan are prohibited from entering into any transaction which would have the effect of hedging or otherwise transferring to any other person the risk of any fluctuation in the value of any unvested entitlement in AEI securities.
+- 2.5.1 Directors, employees and contractors of the AEI Group must not engage in short-term or speculative dealing in AEI Securities. - 2.5.2 Directors, employees and contractors of the AEI Group participating in an equity-based executive incentive plan are prohibited from entering into any transaction which would have the effect of hedging or otherwise transferring to any other person the risk of any fluctuation in the value of any unvested entitlement in AEI Securities.